Wimbledon: Heather Watson charges into fourth round for first time in career

 On the big points, Watson found her spots with her first serve and continued to couple superb power from the back with deft lobs and clutch volleys.

-An elongated final game put Watson's team through it, but the 30-year-old eventually created a match point and took it with both hands.
+An elongated final game put Watson's team through it, but she eventually created a match point and took it with both hands.

 "I wouldn't still be playing if I thought the ship had sailed," Watson added after.
 "I'm really happy to be into the second week of a Grand Slam in singles, finally."